reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

     ```

     >**Note**: Be sure to replace the **{your-id}** with **<inject key="DeploymentID" enableCopy="true" />**.

-    The **az iot hub monitor-events** command enables you to monitor device telemetry & messages sent to an Azure IoT Hub.
-This will verify that events from the simulated device, being sent to the IoT Edge Gateway, are being received by the Azure IoT Hub.

     > **Note**: If prompted **Dependency update (uamqp 1.2) required for IoT extension version: 0.10.13.**, enter **Y**.